 The County Commission meets regularly throughout the year.
-Regular Schedule meetings are the 2nd Tuesday of each month at 10am and 4th Tuesday of each month at 7pm at the Greenbrier County Courthouse.
+Regular scheduled meetings are at the Greenbrier County Courthouse on the 2nd and 4th Tuesday’s of each month at 10 a.m.

 For archived copies of County Commission Minutes, please see the County Commission Assistant or the County Clerk.